Skip to content

 findObjects(options)Find objects using filters and/or natural language (see below)

-getObjectIds(options?)Get all object IDs.
+getObjectLocations(options?)Get all object locations.
 Options: { limit?, order? }

-updateObject(id, options)Update an existing object.
+updateObject(location, options)Update an existing object’s body.
 Returns { object, message }

-stat(id)Get audit info (modifiedAt, modifiedBy) from local cache
+stat(location)Get audit info (modifiedAt, modifiedBy, etc.) from local cache

 // Use {{placeholders}} for AI-generated content